Dewalt DCBL772X1 - 60V 600 CFM Cordless Brushless Blower

 The Dewalt DCBL772X1's performance versus other blowers

-- Autonomy-wise, with up to 30 minutes of autonomy on a full charge, the DCBL772X1 is on the low end when compared with other cordless handheld units.
-To enjoy the best possible autonomy in this category, you could have a look at the EGO POWER+ LBX6000 which offers up to 96 minutes of runtime.
+- When fully charged, the DCBL772X1 offers up to 30 minutes of autonomy, which may be considered relatively short compared to cordless handheld units of comparable voltage.
+To enjoy the best possible autonomy in this category, you could have a look at the Echo DPB-2610 which offers up to 175 minutes of runtime.

 Here's a list of the most popular specific comparisons: